f5devcentral/f5-automation-labs/docs/class1/module4/lab1.rst

    guide to your jumphost.
 To make this easier you can open a copy of the guide by using the **Lab Guide** bookmark in Chrome.

 ..
-WARNING:: BIG-IP A must be fully configured and provisionned (see previous lab for BIG-IP onboarding using iControl REST API or Declarative Onboarding)
+WARNING:: BIG-IP A and B must be fully configured and provisionned as a cluster (see `previous lab`_)

+.. _previous lab: ../module1/lab5.html#task-1-build-a-cluster-using-runner

 #.
-Open Google Chrome and navigate to the following bookmarks: **BIG-IQ
+Open Google Chrome and navigate to the following bookmarks: **BIG-IQ CM ** or
-   CM GUI** or navigate to the URL ``https://10.1.1.4``.
-Bypass any SSL errors that appear and ensure you see the login screen for each bookmark.
+   navigate to the URL ``https://10.1.1.4``.
+Bypass any SSL errors that appear and ensure you see the login screen.

    ..
 WARNING:: Skipping this step will result in errors in subsequent steps